shardeum/shardeum/README.md

 Shardeum is an innovative EVM-compliant blockchain platform that leverages dynamic state sharding to achieve unprecedented scalability.
 By implementing a sharding model, Shardeum ensures faster processing times and lower transaction costs without compromising security or decentralization.

+Our commitment to the Ethereum Virtual Machine (EVM) ensures compatibility with a wide range of existing applications and developer tools, facilitating an easy transition for projects and developers looking to benefit from Shardeum’s infrastructure.

 ## Features

 - **Scalability**: Horizontal scalability through sharding